 STAT 27815.
 Practical R Programming.
 100 Units.

 This course covers a practical set of skills vital to modern statistics and data science in handling messy, real-world data.
-Students will get a foundation in version control and practice expressing themselves with literate programming.
+Throughout the course, students will practice reproducible research with version control and literate programming.
 They will think algorithmically with base R objects, control flow, functions, and iteration.
-The course will also introduce students to a variety of tidyverse data wrangling methods to import, clean, transform, join, and summarize their data.
+Students will also be introduced to a variety of tidyverse data wrangling methods to import, clean, transform, join, and summarize their data.
 Finally, students will visualize and explore data using the grammar of graphics framework.
-Other introductory topics may be discussed.
-No programming experience is required, although some may be helpful.
+Additional introductory topics may be discussed.
+No programming experience is required, although some will be helpful.
+Credit may not be earned for both STAT 27815 and STAT 37815.

 STAT 27850.
 Multiple Testing, Modern Inference, and Replicability.
 100 Units.